DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/animations.md

 Note the use of camel case is required, so instead of `max-height` as you would use it in CSS, we use `maxHeight`.
 Be sure to always use camel case.

 The `transition()` function allows us to specify the animations to apply as we move from one state to another.
-The transition() function accepts two arguments: the first argument accepts an expression that defines the direction between two transition states, and the second argument accepts one or a series of `animate()` steps.
+The transition() function accepts two arguments: the first argument accepts an expression that defines the direction between two transition states, and the second argument accepts one or a series of animation steps.
 In our case, we move from 'out', where the maxHeight of add-post is zero and thus not shown, to 'in', where the maxHeight is 300px, and so the element is visible.
 Later we will see other types of transitions and the use of wildcard.

 The `animate()` function is where the magic happens.
 Use the `animate()` function to define the length, delay, and easing of a transition, and to designate the style function for defining styles while transitions are taking place.
 The animate() function accepts the timings and styles input parameters.
 In our example, because our styles are defined in the `state()` function, we only need to define the timings.